About The Roxy Collective

 Secure the building

-The Roxy had an uncertain future, we’ve bought it to secure it for the community.
+The Roxy has an uncertain future, we plan to secure it for the community.

 Renovation